GfellerLab/MixTCRviz/README.md

 # INTRODUCTION

 MixTCRviz is a tool to visualize important properties of a set of TCRs (e.g., epitope-specific TCRs).
-It focuses on V usage, J usage, CDR3 length distribution and CDR3 motifs, for both alpha and beta chain.
+It focuses on V usage, J usage, CDR3 length distribution and CDR3 motifs, for both the alpha and the beta chains.
 These define the so-called TCR-binding motifs.

 By default, properties of the input TCRs are compared to those of a "baseline" TCR repertoire (mouse or human).
 Alternatively, users can choose to compare with another set of TCRs ("reference").

-TCR binding motifs enable users to rapidly understand what is the basis of specificity within a set of TCRs, such as those binding to a given epitope.
+TCR binding motifs enable users to rapidly visualize and understand what are the key determinants of specificity within a set of TCRs, such as those binding to a given epitope.

 # INSTALLATION